 Many people experience vertigo in the days or even weeks after a head cold or the flu.
 This is because the virus can lead to inflammation of the inner ear (labyrinthitis) or the vestibular nerve itself (vestibular neuritis).
 This should go away on its own after the virus is gone and the inflammation has time to go away.

-Add vertigo to the never-ending list of things that get worse when a person is stressed out.
+Add it to the never-ending list of things that get worse when a person is stressed out.
 You can’t avoid all stress, and sometimes we are stressed over good things.
 The key is to have healthy ways to cope with stress.
 So whether you hop in the tub with a good book, play a musical instrument, or practice your favorite sport, de-stressing may improve the frequency and severity of your vertigo attacks.

 This is a factor that often gets missed.
 The top bone in the neck, the atlas, can affect both the nervous and vestibular systems.
 As a result, a misalignment can be an underlying factor in both central and peripheral forms of vertigo.
-Therefore, if you suffer from vertigo, especially if you have a history of head or neck trauma, it is wise to see an upper cervical chiropractor.
+Therefore, if you suffer from this symptom, especially if you have a history of head or neck trauma, it is wise to see an upper cervical chiropractor.
 We specialize in precisely measuring and realigning the atlas.
 These long-lasting and gentle adjustments are just what a person needs to find relief from vertigo.